- 22 Jun 2023

 There are activities and groups of information where access can only be managed by assigning a user a role instead of assigning a set of permissions directly to a user.

-These occasions can be split up into two main types.
+These instances can be split up into two main types.
 The first type when access is granted to users that have a specific role assigned to them which is irrespective of what permissions are assigned to the role itself.
-See Access granted to roles irrespective of assigned permissions, for more information.
+For more information, see Access granted to roles irrespective of assigned permissions.

 The second type is when users are granted access provided that they have a specific role assigned to them and that this role has specific permissions assigned to it.
-See Access granted only to roles with appropriate permissions, for more information.
+For more information, see Access granted only to roles with appropriate permissions.

 Access granted to roles irrespective of assigned permissions